Main Event - The Home of Pay Per View TV

 If you would like to access Main Event with a Foxtel iQ3 or iQ4 box, press the Home button on your remote control, navigate to “Store” then “Main Event”.
 From there you can choose the event you want to order – or rent access to a range of events from the Vault, featuring key clashes from UFC, WWE and boxing.

-If you aren’t a Foxtel subscriber yet, you might like to check Kayo Sports, where you can make a one-off payment to stream Main Event on a wide range of devices, from your home TV to your mobile or tablet.
-Simply head over to Kayo, select the event you want to watch (such as the upcoming fight between Horn and Tszyu), and pay.
-You don’t even need a subscription!
+If you aren’t a Foxtel subscriber yet, you might like to try Kayo Sports, where you can make a one-off payment to stream Main Event fights on a wide range of devices, from your home TV to your mobile or tablet.
+Simply head over to Kayo, select the event you want to watch (such as the upcoming fight between Tyson and Jones Jr, which looks like being a must-see 8-round bout), and pay.
+You don’t even need a Kayo subscription – but you get full access to all of Kayo for the duration of your event!

 Stream the Prelims Live and Free